-Upon acceptance to the MSND, additional requirements include:
+Upon acceptance to the DI, additional requirements include:

-- 1) Meet technical standards of the program in order to successfully undertake the course of study including evidence of good health.
-These standards are available upon request from the program. - 2) Evidence of immunization or vaccination for vaccine-preventable diseases to include MMR, tetanus, TB test, seasonal flu vaccine, Hepatitis A, and a complete Hepatitis B series including a titer demonstrating immunity.
-Other vaccinations may be required such as a seasonal flu vaccine. - 3) Evidence of health insurance, including hospitalization. - 4) Provide documentation of negative tuberculosis status or evidence of appropriate follow-up. - 5) Hold and maintain infant, child and adult CPR certification valid throughout the MSND program. - 6) Hold ServSafe Certification valid throughout the first year of the MSND program. - 7) Students must have reliable transportation and provide evidence of vehicle liability insurance that meets or exceeds the minimum requirements for the State of Missouri. - 8) Student membership in the Academy of Nutrition and Dietetics - 9) Students must enroll on a full-time basis during year-1 and be full-time or part-time students during year-2. - 10) Submit a drug screening test and criminal record check and receive response that the applicant has not been convicted of any crime pursuant to Section 324.217 or other disqualifications that would prohibit licensure as a registered dietitian nutritionist. - Students who fail these checks or procedures will be subject to further review by the Department of Biomedical Sciences.
+- 1. Meet technical standards of the program in order to successfully undertake the course of study including evidence of good health.
+These standards are available upon request from the program. - 2.
+Evidence of immunization or vaccination for vaccine-preventable diseases to include MMR, tetanus, TB test, Hepatitis A, and a complete Hepatitis B series including a titer demonstrating immunity.
+Other vaccinations may be required such as a seasonal flu vaccine. - 3.
+Evidence of professional liability and health insurance, including hospitalization. - 4.
+Provide documentation of negative tuberculosis status or evidence of appropriate follow-up. - 5.
+Hold and maintain infant, child and adult CPR certification valid throughout the DI. - 6.
+Hold ServSafe Certification valid throughout the DI. - 7.
+Interns must have reliable transportation and provide evidence of vehicle liability insurance that meets or exceeds the minimum requirements of the State of Missouri. - 8.
+Student membership in the Academy of Nutrition and Dietetics. - 9.
+Interns must enroll on a full-time basis and progress through the program as a cohort group. - 10.
+Submit a drug screening test and criminal record check\ and receive response that the applicant has not been convicted of any crime pursuant to Section 324.217 or other disqualifications that would prohibit licensure as a registered dietitian.

+\Students who fail these checks or procedures will be subject to further review by the Department of Public Health and Sports Medicine.